justinDevel/kontext-storyworld-generator/README.md

 ```bash
 npm run dev
 ```
-Now Go to the app url usualy `http://localhost:5173/` then click on *Start Creating*
+Now Go to the app url usually `http://localhost:5173/` then click on *Start Creating*
 Click on the gear icon in the header put your API keys